 Managing your sleep is key to your overall health.
 Not getting enough sleep can be a problem and can contribute to the development of chronic pain.
 It also may worsen anxiety or depression symptoms.
 So, what should you do if you are not getting enough sleep?

 Sleep can be altered for several reasons, but there are many things that you can control when it comes to sleep.
 Risk factors for short sleep spans include obesity, physical inactivity, daily smoking, and too much alcohol use.
 If you have difficulty getting comfortable at night, a physical therapist can help you with positioning.

-Physical therapists (PTs) are movement experts who improve quality of life through prescribed exercise, hands-on care, and patient education.
-After an evaluation, PTs create treatment plans for a patient’s specific needs and goals.
+After an evaluation, physical therapists create treatment plans for a patient's specific needs and goals.

 Good sleep hygiene, the practice of healthy behaviors you can do to affect your sleep routine, is a great place to start.
 Healthy sleep requires your effort throughout the day, as well as before bedtime.

 Try these sleep hygiene tips to improve the quality of your sleep.

 1. Do more physical activity.

 Staying active helps in getting restful sleep.
 Once cleared by a health care provider, try to get 150 minutes of moderate exercise each week.
 A physical therapist can help you find the right exercises for your needs and abilities.